Yengas/tubit-bigez-backend/README.md

  - `cache` the redis configuration to hold the cache of development/production deployments.

  # Deployment
  Run the [docker-compose.yml](./docker-compose.yml) stored in this folder after creating `.secret.env` files storing your secret configurations of services.
-For example for the `application` service, this file is called `application.secret.env` and stores the secret for the Facebook ap.
+For example for the `application` service, this file is called `application.secret.env` and stores the secret for the Facebook app and the token generation secret.

  Running `docker-compose up` starts the backend services and seeds the databases to hold the initial values for the deployment.